w3c/wai-selecting-eval-tools/index.md

 Each organization, project and team will have differing needs for different features.

 Web designers could be looking for tools to analyse their design's accessibility performance.
-Web developers will prefer tools that helps them assess their code.
+Web developers will prefer tools that help them assess their code.
 Web content authors have different requirements to help them complete their tasks.
 An organization may need a fully automated evaluation tool to track their whole Web site.
 Another organization may only need occasional spot checks.

 You may wish to consider the following items when selecting an evaluation tool: